hamzatariq7406/student-data-apis/README.md

 This project includes services to manage university student data.
-Student data includes first and last name of the student,its email,date of birth and imageUrl.
-Services required data in JSON format and will return response in the same format.
+Services are written in NodeJS using typescript and Express JS.
+Project includes unit tests to test these apis using chai and mocha.
+Incoming data is validated using express-validator.
+MYSQL is used to store student data permanently.
+Sequelize library is used to communicate with database.
 Following are the links to access GET/POST/PUT and DELETE services.

 To {GET} data of one student: